-GOOSE signals generate events from status changes.
+GOOSE signals generate events status changes.
 The user can select which event messages are stored in the main event buffer: ON, OFF, or both.
 The events triggered by the function are recorded with a time stamp and with process data values.
 The time stamp resolution is 1 ms.

 Table.
-6.3.1.2 - 401.
+6.3.3 - 370.
 GOOSE event

-Event block name Event name Description GOOSE1GOOSE2 GOOSE IN 164 ON/OFF Status change of GOOSE input.
-GOOSE3GOOSE4 GOOSE IN 164 quality Bad/ Good Status change of GOOSE inputs quality.
-GOOSE5GOOSE6 GOOSE Subscription status 164 Active/Not active When active correct data received and passed to application.
-GOOSE7GOOSE8 GOOSE Processing simulated messages 164 True/False When true subscriber is processing simulation frames for this input (and rejecting non-simulated frames).
-GOOSE9GOOSE10 GOOSE Subscription needs commissioning 164 True/False When true configuration doesn't match the received frame (goCBRef, confRev).
+Event block name Event name GOOSE1GOOSE2 GOOSE IN 164 ON/OFF GOOSE3GOOSE4 GOOSE IN 164 quality Bad/Good GOOSE5GOOSE6 GOOSE Subscription status 164 Active/Not active GOOSE7GOOSE8 GOOSE Processing simulated messages 164 True/False GOOSE9GOOSE10 GOOSE Subscription needs commissioning 164 True/False